lucl310/fireflies/README.md

   * Remember to include the space before className!

 ### Part IV
-1. We now need to place this div on the document.
+1. Place this div on the document for us to see.
 To do so, we will need to append (attach), this div to our container div as so.
 ```javascript
 containerDiv.appendChild(newDiv);
 ```